timotejroiko/discord.js-light/README.md

 ### Users and Members

 Besides the bot user, all other Users and Members are never automatically cached.
 Having an incomplete user cache is not very useful most of the time, so we prefer an all-or-nothing approach.
 The `fetchAllMembers` client option can be used to cache all Users and Members, otherwise they must be manually fetched if required.
-Events that include User and/or Member data usually do not require fetching as the event itself already contains enough information to provide them.
+Events that include some User and/or Member data usually do not require fetching as the event itself already contains enough information to provide a complete User/Member object.

 ### VoiceStates